pranjaladhi/ISS_tracker/README.md

 # Tracking the International Space Station API

 ## Purpose
 This project develops a local Flask application to query and return information regarding the International Space Station (ISS).
-The data of the ISS is supplied through the [NASA](https://spotthestation.nasa.gov/trajectory_data.cfm) website and is stored [here](https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml), a XML data set.
+The data of the ISS is supplied through the [NASA](https://spotthestation.nasa.gov/trajectory_data.cfm) website and is stored [here](https://nasa-public-data.s3.amazonaws.com/iss-coords/current/ISS_OEM/ISS.OEM_J2K_EPH.xml), an XML data set.
 Taking the data, a Flask application is developed that exposes the data to the user by twelve different routes with the user's input, all done within the file *iss_tracker.py*.

-A main objective of this project is to develop skills working with the Python Flask web framework and learn how to setup a REST API with multiple routes (URLs).
+A main objective of this project is to develop skills working with the Python Flask web framework and learn how to set up a REST API with multiple routes (URLs).
 Additionally, another object is to learn how to containerize the script with Docker for any user to utilize the script.
-Working with the Flask library will allow for the understanding of building web servers in a small scale and allow for fimiliarization in understanding how they are used.
+Working with the Flask library will allow for the understanding of building web servers in a small scale and allow for familiarization in understanding how they are used.

 ## Running the Code

-### With Docker
+### Docker Setup
 First, open two terminals.
-The first terminal will be used to utilize the the image from Docker Hub, which will be pulled with the line:
+The first terminal will be used to utilize the image from Docker Hub, which will be pulled with the line:
 > `docker pull pranjaladhikari/iss_tracker:1.0`

 Next, to run the containerized Flask app, run the line: